-Since 2006, 322,032 gallons of B20 have been purchased – and the reduction in diesel fuel has reduced OUC’s carbon footprint by 44 metric tons of CO2e (carbon dioxide equivalent).
+Since 2008, more than 1.4 million gallons of B20 have been purchased – and the reduction in diesel fuel has reduced OUC’s carbon footprint by 44 metric tons of CO2e (carbon dioxide equivalent).
 Biodiesel is currently used at OUC’s Pershing Fleet Center, and we plan to expand its use to our Gardenia site.

 Environmentally Friendly Policies

 OUC’s Fleet Division has incorporated a number of eco-conscious policies.
 We use earth-friendly products and take special care to dispose of contaminated fuels according to environmental standards.
 Tires, batteries and oil filters are recycled through vendors, while Freon, antifreeze and motor oil are handled on site.
-In 2008, OUC recycled 19,653 gallons of used oil.
+OUC recycles about 20,000 gallons of used oil each year.

 We also have a vehicle idling policy that requires the engine to be turned off after five minutes.
 Diesel engines use about one gallon of fuel per hour when idling, so this policy saves about $4 per hour per vehicle.